 C. Original records may not be removed from UCSC Student Health Center except by court order, subpoena, or as otherwise required by law.
 If an employed physician or provider separates from or is terminated by the University for any reason, he or she may not remove any original Medical Records, patient lists, and/or billing information from UCSC Student Health Center.
 For continuity of care purposes, and in accordance with applicable laws and regulations, patients may request a copy of their records be forwarded to another provider upon written request to UCSC.

 D. Medical records shall be maintained in a safe and secure area.
 Safeguards to prevent loss, destruction and tampering will be maintained as appropriate.
-Records will be released from Medical Records only in accordance with the provisions of this policy and other UCSC Privacy Policies and Procedures.
+Records will be released from HIM only in accordance with the provisions of this policy and other UCSC Privacy Policies and Procedures.

 E. Special care must be exercised with Medical Records protected by the State and federal laws covering mental health records, alcohol and substance abuse records, reporting forms for suspected elder/dependent adult abuse, child abuse reporting, and HIV-antibody testing and AIDS research.